-Invasive and implantable biomedical devices for doing diagnostics and for therapy purposes can be expected in applications ranging from neural [1] up to endoscopic capsule systems with video transmission [2].
+NVASIVE and implantable biomedical devices for doing diagnostics and for therapy purposes can be expected in applications ranging from neural [1] to endoscopic capsule systems with video transmission [2].
 The potential of these systems to open significant business activities in the near future is high due to the new emerging innovative technologies.
-The success of such systems can be explained in part with the advent of microtechnologies, which allowed the miniaturization of sensors and actuators followed by their integration with readout and communication electronics.
+The success of such systems can be explained in part with the microtechnologies, advent of which allowed the miniaturization of sensors and actuators followed by their integration with readout and communication electronics.
 Wireless implantable Microsystems constitute a breakthrough in the way the internal pathologies can be treated.
 This means that the radio-frequency (RF) chips can play an important role.
-In this context, this review starts with the discussion of issues associated with wireless instrumentation targeted for biomedical applications.
-This review also presents the technological aspects related to such devices, and finishes by presenting future directions of technology and applications.
+In this context, this review starts by discussing the issues associated with wireless instrumentation targeted for biomedical applications; this review also presents the technological aspects related to such devices, and finishes by presenting future directions of technology and applications.